estafette/estafette-extension-gcs/README.md

 ## Estafette-extension-gcs

-This extension helps to copy files into a Google Cloud Storage bucket.
+This extension helps to copy files from/to a Google Cloud Storage bucket.

 ## Development